Foundayo (Orforglipron) Cost Without Insurance, Label & Price (2026)

 In comparative analysis, orforglipron had roughly 4x higher odds of discontinuation due to adverse events and approximately 14x higher odds of GI-related discontinuation compared to oral semaglutide.
 This tolerability gap is an important consideration alongside the efficacy advantage shown in ACHIEVE-3.
 For broader side effect context across the GLP-1 class, see GLP-1 side effects comparison.

-What Foundayo Means for the GLP-1 Landscape
+What Foundayo Means for the GLP-1 Receptor Agonist Landscape

 Foundayo’s approval reshapes the GLP-1 market in three ways: